JampaniKomal/AI_Corrector_Project/README.md

 - Fast Processing - Efficient model loading and inference
 - Local Processing - All corrections run locally for privacy

+## AI Methodology Focus

+The core of the AI Corrector project is powered by the T5 (Text-to-Text Transfer Transformer) model, an advanced neural network architecture covered under the Neural Networks and NLP and Text Analytics units of our Artificial Intelligence syllabus (G5AD24ARI).

+- Technique: We utilize a fine-tuned T5 model specifically trained for Grammatical Error Correction (GEC).
+The GEC task is treated as a sequence-to-sequence translation problem, where the input sequence (erroneous text) is directly translated into the output sequence (corrected text).
+- Model Advantage: The T5 architecture's attention mechanisms allow it to understand the deep context of a sentence, enabling it to correct complex grammatical errors and syntactical mistakes that simple dictionary or rule-based methods (like those explored in Prototype 1) could not handle.
+- Deployment: The integration of the large T5 model locally is what necessitated the pivot to a universal desktop application, providing sufficient resources for low-latency inference.

+## Visual Demonstration

+To showcase the application's modern UI and core functionality, screenshots of the CustomTkinter interface are included below.
+These visuals are key components for the project's formal Report and Presentation.

+(Screenshots will be added here demonstrating the application interface, correction workflow, and settings management)

 ## Project Structure

 ```